-Therefore, efforts have been made to approximate the hypervolume.
-The method FPRAS \citep{Bringmann2010ApproximatingObjectsb}, provides an efficient Monte Carlo (MC) based method to approximate the hypervolume, of complexity $O(NM/\epsilon)$, with the error of $\pm \sqrt{\epsilon}$.
-In addition, at time of this work, a hypervolume approximation based on DeepSets \citep{Zaheer2017DeepSets} was proposed called HV-Net \citep{Shang2022HV-Net:DeepSets}.
-HV-Net uses a deep neural network with permutation invariance (i.e. DeepSets) w.r.t.\ to the order of the elements in the solution set to approximate the hypervolume of a non-dominated solution set.
-It showed favorable results on both the approximation error and the runtime on MC and line-based hypervolume approximation methods.

-Other methods try to avoid hypervolume computation entirely and use other metrics to guide optimization.
-Such as ParEgo \citep{Knowles2006ParEGO:Problems}, which randomly scalarizes the objectives to generate diverse solutions.
-Other approaches focus on distance metrics regarding the empirical Pareto front \citep{Rahat2017AlternativeOptimisation, Deb2002ANSGA-II}.
-However, methods using the hypervolume to guide optimization, are typically superior.
-This is shown both in the setting of EAs and for BO.
-For example, a plethora of work shows that SMS-EMOA \citep{Beume2007SMS-EMOA:Hypervolume} is more sample-efficient compared to MO EAs using alternative infill criterion \citep{Narukawa2012ExaminingApplication, Tang2020FastStrategy}.
-Also, qEHVI and MORBO have strong empirical performance compared to alternatives \citep{Daulton2020DifferentiableOptimization, daulton2022multiobjective}.

 In this paper, we develop DeepHV, a novel hypervolume approximation approach based on deep learning.
-As an input the model requires a non-dominated solution set after which the model outputs the predicted hypervolume of this solution set.
+As an input, the model requires a non-dominated solution set after which the model outputs the predicted hypervolume of this solution set.
 By using specialized layers, DeepHV incorporates mathematical properties of the hypervolume, such as scaling equivariance of the hypervolume w.r.t. the scaling of the objectives in the solution set.
-In addition, the proposed model is permutation invariant to the order of the elements and objectives in the solution set.
+In addition, the DeepHV is permutation invariant to the order of the elements and objectives in the solution set.
 Thus leveraging additional symmetry properties of the hypervolume compared to HV-Net.
-We show that our method allows for development of a single model that can be used for multiple objective cases up to $M=10$.
+We show that our method allows for the development of a single model that can be used for multiple objective cases up to $M=10$.
 We obtain improved performance compared to HV-Net on unseen test data.
-We compare the time performance of our methods with exact methods and an approximate MC method.
+Moreover, we perform an ablation study to show that the additional symmetry properties improve model performance.
+We compare the wall time of our methods with exact methods and an approximate MC method.
 We show a considerable speed-up that scales favorably with the number of objectives.
-In addition, to evaluate the useability of our approach, we use DeepHV in the setting of multi-objective BO and EAs on a range of synthetic test functions and compare with state-of-the-art methods and show competitive performance.
+In addition, to evaluate the useability of our approach, we use DeepHV in the setting of MO BO and EAs on a range of synthetic and real-world test functions, compared with state-of-the-art methods, and show competitive performance.